ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 <a name="astral"></a>
 ### Inference with ASTRAL

-* Follow the instructions given in tutorial [Maximum-Likelihood Species-Tree Inference](ml_species_tree_inference/README.md) to first infer trees for all alignments with IQ-TREE, followed by a an analysis with ASTRAL.
+* Follow the instructions given in tutorial [Maximum-Likelihood Species-Tree Inference](ml_species_tree_inference/README.md) to first infer trees for all alignments with IQ-TREE and then use these trees as input for ASTRAL, with the following exceptions:

-	For the inference of trees with IQ-TREE, it might be worth writing a Slurm script.
-With a loop inferring trees for a set of 1,000 alignments, the computational requirements should be below 20 minutes (`--time=0:20:00`) and 1 GB of memory (`--mem-per-cpu=1G`), and a single thread (`--ntasks=1`) should be sufficient.
-The HKY substitution model could be used in the inference with IQ-TREE (`-m HKY`), given that this model was also used to generate the data.
-Bootstrapping is not required.
+	* In the Slurm script to run IQ-TREE, specify a maximum run time of 20 minutes (`--time=0:20:00`), a maximum of 1 GB of memory (`--mem-per-cpu=1G`), and ask for a single thread (`--ntasks=1`).

+	* Instead of testing for the best substitution model with IQ-TREE, use the HKY model (`-m HKY`), given that this model was also used to generate the data.

+	* Bootstrapping is not required.

-	Because unlike in tutorial [Maximum-Likelihood Species-Tree Inference](ml_species_tree_inference/README.md), all trees now contain two tips for the same species, a file with a table connecting species names and individual IDs needs to be prepared and provided to ASTRAL with option `-a`.
+	* Because unlike in tutorial [Maximum-Likelihood Species-Tree Inference](ml_species_tree_inference/README.md), all trees now contain two tips for the same species, a file with a table connecting species names and individual IDs needs to be prepared and provided to ASTRAL with option `-a`.
 This file should have the following format and content, and could be named `astral_table.txt`:

 		neomar:tsk_0_1,tsk_0_2
 		neogra:tsk_1_1,tsk_1_2